Skip to main content

 You want to make sure that the image has been found, and has been made available to the internal registry before deploying it.
 Control Tower loads the images from external registries into an internal registry.
 When deploying to the edge sites, the images are then distributed to those as well in order for them to manage a restart without connection to Control Tower or external registries.

 Click the View button for the application.
-You will see that the Control Tower is pulling the container image.
+You will see that the Control Tower is pulling, or has finished pulling, the container image.

 Application state